EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 directory or output the response body directly with `deliver`.
 This way you can easily build, as a classical example, an API.

-It's a bit of a poor man's [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) but it works.
-That's basically the core of what a framework like [Dancer](https://metacpan.org/pod/Dancer2) does.
+It’s a bit of a poor man’s [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) but it works.
+That’s basically the core of what a framework like [Dancer](https://metacpan.org/pod/Dancer2) does.

 ### Dancer (1 & 2)

-Dancer is basically Ruby's [Sinatra](https://github.com/sinatra/sinatra) ported to Perl.
+Dancer is basically Ruby’s [Sinatra](https://github.com/sinatra/sinatra) ported to Perl.
 As already mentioned, ideas developed in other languages and frameworks are often ported to Perl, and this is no exception.

-Let's see it in an action:
+Let’s see it in an action:

 ```
 #!/usr/bin/env perl